-The uncertainty associated with the assumptions and estimates with high risk that result in material changes in the period ended 31 March 2023 are reflected in the following notes:
+The uncertainty associated with the assumptions and estimates with high risk that result in material changes in the period ended 30 September 2023 are reflected in the following notes:

-- Estimation of fair value of financial instruments using unobservable inputs in the measurement. - Measurement of defined benefit obligations: key actuarial assumptions. - Recognition of deferred tax assets: the existence of future taxable profits from which to benefit from the tax losses carried forward.
+- Impairment of financial instruments: assessing if there is a significant increase in the credit risk on the financial assets since the first recognition , taking into consideration the effect result of measuring future credit risk . - Estimation of fair value of financial instruments using unobservable inputs in the measurement. - Measurement of defined benefit obligations: key actuarial assumptions. - Recognition of deferred tax assets: the existence of future taxable profits from which to benefit from the tax losses carried forward.